Fundamental scaling relationships revealed in the optical light curves of tidal disruption events: Comparing theory and observations

 \subsection{Spin constraints on TDE black holes}

 In addition to providing constraints on the mass of the central black hole in a TDE the late time plateau luminosity can, for particularly bright plateau luminosities, also place constraints on the spin of the central black hole.
-The reason for this is the Hills mechanism \citep{Hills75}, discussed in section \ref{hill_mech}.
+The reason for this is the {dependence of the} Hills {mass on black hole spin} \citep{Hills75}, discussed in section \ref{hill_mech}.
 In effect, owing to their smaller tidal forces and larger event horizons, more slowly rotating black holes can disrupt a given star only if they are less massive than a more rapidly rotating black hole.
 As we demonstrated earlier, a maximally rotating Kerr black hole can disrupt a given star at masses 8 times higher than a Schwarzschild black hole.
 Therefore at the highest black hole masses there will be an over representation of rapidly rotating black holes in the observed TDE population.

 This is shown most concretely in the upper left panel of Fig. \ref{scatter}, where we colour each of the plateau luminosity measurements of our sample by black hole spin.
 At high black hole masses the observed distribution of TDE plateaus is completely dominated by rapidly rotating black holes, {\it despite the input distribution of black hole spins being assumed to be uniform (section \ref{BH_DIST})}.
 This uniform input distribution can be seen at lower black hole masses (Fig. \ref{scatter}).